Yoga Trip in Nepal with Yoga Trekking and Monastery Retreat

 Our recommendation:

-ibuprofen 600 mg.
+Ibuprofen 600 mg.
 No blood thinners like aspirin.
 In case of injuries, the bleeding stops worse!
-Furthermore, ibuprofen also has an anti-inflammatory effect. - Imodium/coal tablets
+Furthermore, ibuprofen also has an anti-inflammatory effect.

--Amoxicillin 1000 mg in tonsils, lungs, sore throats or severe colds
+-Amoxicillin 1000 mg for tonsillitis, lung infections, sore throats or severe colds

 Some of these medications are prescription-only and only taken as directed by the doctor.
-In addition to the areas of application and the dosage of the individual medications, please consult your FAMILY doctor beforehand.
+It is essential that you consult your GP beforehand about the areas of application and dosage of the individual medications.

-He will explain exactly what to consider when administration.
+He will explain to you exactly what you need to bear in mind when administering the medication.

 Acute Mountain Sickness, altitude sickness